Neuro-Symbolic AI for Cybersecurity: State of the Art, Challenges, and Opportunities: Key Insights and G-I-A Framework Validation

 \subsection{Dual-Use Implications and Responsible G-I-A Alignment}

-\textbf{Autonomous Capabilities and Alignment Requirements.} The rapid emergence of autonomous offensive capabilities marks a pivotal change in the cybersecurity threat landscape.
-As discussed in Section~\ref{subsec:autonomous_operations}, SOTA NeSy agents now deliver advanced exploitation performance at a fraction of historical human-expert costs, lowering economic barriers for sophisticated attacks \cite{fang2024teams, rodriguez2025framework}.
-This democratization of capability highlights the urgency for proactive alignment measures, coordinated defensive responses, and governance frameworks that anticipate misuse scenarios \cite{challita2025redteamllm, bougzime2025unlocking}.

-\textbf{Responsible Development Within the G-I-A Alignment Framework.} The dual-use nature of NeSy systems demands research practices that explicitly integrate alignment objectives into system design and evaluation \cite{rodriguez2025framework, gaur2024building, xiang2025guardagent}.
-Within the G-I-A framework, this translates into:
+The rapid emergence of autonomous offensive capabilities marks pivotal change in cybersecurity threat landscape.
+Advanced autonomous agents in the broader survey spectrum deliver exploitation performance at fraction of historical human-expert costs, lowering economic barriers for sophisticated attacks \cite{zhu2026teams,rodriguez2025framework}.
+This democratization of capability highlights urgency for proactive alignment measures, coordinated defensive responses, and governance frameworks anticipating misuse scenarios \cite{challita2025redteamllm,bougzime2025unlocking}.
+The dual-use nature of NeSy systems demands research practices explicitly integrating alignment objectives into system design and evaluation \cite{rodriguez2025framework,gaur2024building,xiang2025guardagent}.